 Representatives of recognised organisations may submit proposals for addition of a new Product Specification in the Product Specification Register or for the Clarification, Supersession, or Retirement of existing Product Specifications in the Register.

-Product specifications with a 'draft status' which are reviewed and in a 'final state' are to be submitted to the IALA Domain Administrator.
-After a final approval from the Field Manager the IALA Domain Administrator will submit the request to IHO using the Registry web interface.
+Product specifications with a 'draft status', which are reviewed and in a 'final state', are to be submitted to the IALA Domain Administrator.
+After a final approval from the Field Manager, the IALA Domain Administrator will submit the request to IHO using the Registry web interface.
 The process for submitting proposals for the registration of Product Specifications is illustrated in Figure 3.

 Process for submitting proposals for the registration of Product Specifications